rosulek/vamonos/api/widget-graphdisplay.md

 [Back](index.html)

-GraphDisplay provides display functionality to widgets that need not use graph data structures.
+GraphDisplay provides display functionality to widgets that might not need to use graph data structures.

 ### Constructor Arguments